MAVENSDC/PyTplot/README.rst

 pytplot
 ##########

 Pytplot is a python plotting library which aims to mimic the functionality of the IDL "tplot" libraries.
+The primary routine (tplot) generates HTML files for the specified plots, and automatically opens the files in a browser tab.
+These files have several user interaction tools built in, such as zooming and panning.

-It can be used in python scripts, or interactively through IPython and the Jupyter notebook.
+Pytplot can be used in python scripts, or interactively through IPython and the Jupyter notebook.

 Install Python
 =============